Jump to Navigation

 Grades — 4th

 During the mid-1800s, thousands of families traveled through Kansas in covered wagons.
 Most were heading west in search of land, gold, or a more healthful climate in which to settle.
-This tour invites students to learn about the history of westward expansion, focusing on experiences from the Santa Fe and Oregon Trails.
+This tour invites students to learn about the history of westward expansion, focusing on experiences from the Santa Fe and Oregon-California trails.
 The tour visits the Trails portion of the gallery, where students see the full-size covered wagon, the prairie diorama, and exhibits about the items families used on the Oregon Trail and the goods transported on the Santa Fe Trail.
 In the hands-on museum classroom, students see reproductions of items used and carried on the trails and try on clothes that would have been worn by 19th century travelers.

 Length of tour: approximately one hour.